nbardy/Neural-Force-Field-Art/src/trashPanda/Readme.md

 Trash Panda JS is a library for writing modern attention architectures in tensorflow.js

 It is a collection of layers, blocks, and models re-implemented in tfjs.

-Soon it will also contain benchmarks for preformsnce in JS.
+Transforming resesrch into code thst can run in the web.

 ### Why?